daydash/daydash/README.md

 ## I'm a `prudent and motivated` Enginnering Student, Coder and Learner !!

-- My dream is to spend my life `solving code issues` and become a `Javascript Soldier` 🔭💛
+- It kicks me `solving code issues` 🔭💛
 - I’m currently building projects with Java 🔵
 - I love to help people with doubts in projects ❤️
-- 2022 Goals: Work to Level up my proficiency in `Web Applications` 🔥
+- 2022 Goals: Work to Level up my proficiency in `Web Applications` and become a `Javascript Soldier` 🔥
 - Fun fact: I am a badmintion player & eat too much fast food 🟩
 - I really love to try out new stuff 🌦️